Azure/Microsoft-Defender-for-Cloud/Kusto/Azure Resource Graph/Starter Kit - ASC Recommendations/README.md

 ![Image of ASCRecom-CustomDashboard](https://github.com/carlosfar/public/blob/master/Azure%20Security%20Center/ARG-Queries/ASCRecommendations-ChartCreation.png)

-For this particular example, we will focus on all the recommendations that have been classified as **High Severity** and **Low Remediation Effort** by ASC in order to help prioritize work on what’s important and easy to remediate.
+For this particular example, we will focus on all the recommendations that have been classified as **High Severity** and **Low Remediation Effort** by  Microsoft Defender for Cloud in order to help prioritize work on what’s important and easy to remediate.
 As a starting point we have used the following ARG query:

 ```
 securityresources